 Storage tips

-Keep in the fridge using a covered container for up to a week.
+Keep in the fridge using an airtight container for up to a week.
 They tend to firm up slightly when chilled, which I enjoy better.
-But for softer edible cookie dough bites, then just take out of the fridge for 10-15 minutes before enjoying.
+But for softer edible cookie dough bites, then just take out of the fridge for 10-15 minutes before enjoying them.

 Can also be frozen for up to 3 months.
 This recipe is easy to double, so make more and store in the freezer.